MauricioMonroy/MauricioMonroy/README.md

 -Currently diving deep into Software Analysis and Development, and I'm always looking for opportunities to expand my knowledge in different areas of programming.

--Eager to collaborate on diverse programming projects, particularly those that challenge me and help me grow.
+-Eager to learn and collaborate on diverse programming projects, particularly those that challenge me and help me grow.
 Whether it's a mobile app, web development, or software tools, I'm interested!

-### You can reach out to me via email at

-     mauriciomonroy@live.cl

- or

-     mauricio.monroy0@soy.sena.edu.co

 #### Fun fact